-There are two materials selected for use in the windows of Andor cameras: UV Grade Fused Silica and Magnesium Fluoride.
+There are two materials selected for use in the windows of Andor cameras.
+These are: UV Grade Fused Silica and Magnesium Fluoride.

 UV Grade Fused Silica (FS): UV grade fused silica is formed from silicon dioxide.
 It is a synthetic non-crystalline amorphous material which offers good transmittance in the NIR, visible and UV regions down to 180 nm.
-Whilst quartz consists of silicon dioxide as well, its structure and performance is significantly different; quartz is crystalline and shows birefringent properties.
-The homogeneity and transmittance is better for UV grade fused silica.
-Fused silica has a high damage threshold and is often used when working with high power lasers.
+Whilst similar to quartz which is also composed of silicon dioxide, their structure and optical performance are significantly different.
+UV Grade fused Silica has a higher homogeneity and transmittance than Quartz.
+Fused silica has a higher damage threshold and is often used when working with high power lasers.
 It can also offer good transmission up into the IR region to beyond 2 μm.

-Magnesium Fluoride (MgF2): MgF2 offers both good transmission into the deep UV or VUV region and up into the SWIR region.
-It is used mostly for UV optics and can transmit down to below 120 nm.
-However MgF2 is slightly birefringent so windows are normally manufactured so that the c-axis is parallel to the optic axis of the system and therefore perpendicular to the plane of the window.
-It can also transmit up to beyond 7 μm in the IR region so is commonly used as the material of choice in SWIR region.
-VUV grade material is used for the Andor windows.
-As it has a low refractive index it has a high transmission over the whole spectral range even without the use of AR coatings; the addition of an AR coating whilst possible offers little improvement to this already high transmission.
+Magnesium Fluoride (MgF2): MgF2 offers both good and broad transmission into the deep UV or VUV region and up into the SWIR region.
+It is most commonly used for UV optics and can transmit down to below 120 nm.
+However, MgF2 is slightly birefringent, so windows are normally manufactured so that the c-axis is parallel to the optical axis of the system and therefore perpendicular to the plane of the window.
+MgF2 can also transmit up to beyond 7 μm in the IR region so is often the window of choice for experiments within the SWIR region.
+VUV grade material is used for the Andor camera windows.
+This has a low refractive index and has a high transmission over the whole spectral range even without the use of AR coatings; the addition of an AR coating whilst possible offers little improvement to this already high transmission.
 MgF2 is more expensive than fused silica.

 AR coatings and optimized transmission curves for different λ regions

-Table 1: Summary of the different types of window option available corresponding to the transmission curves shown in figure 1.
-The Symbols Key at the bottom summarizes the abbreviations used.
+Table 1: Summary of the different types of window option available and their key properties.
+The Symbols Key at the bottom summarizes the abbreviations used